Road Trip from Melbourne to Adelaide

 A road trip from Melbourne to Adelaide ranks up there are one of the world's best coastal drives.
 Cruising along the spectacular Princes Highway, you'll drive past soaring cliffs, immaculate and unspoilt beaches, gorgeous national and state parks, and a host of small, charming towns that reside along the incredible coastline of Victoria and South Australia.

-The 1150-km road trip from Melbourne to Adelaide takes 14 hours of non-stop driving to complete.
-Stops offs can include Great Otway National Park, the Twelve Apostles, Warrnambool, Grampians National Park, Mt Gambier, Robe and Murray Bridge en route.
+The 1,150 km road trip from Melbourne to Adelaide takes 14 hours of non-stop driving.
+Stops-offs include Great Otway National Park, the Twelve Apostles, Warrnambool, Grampians National Park, Mt Gambier, Robe, Cape Jaffa and Murray Bridge en route.

 These destinations just scratch the surface of the many wonderful places and notable attractions you can visit on this fantastic journey.
 So please keep on reading until the end to find out where else you can head to, plus some fantastic places to stay and the best time of year to visit.